kushalpagolu/hashnode/ckmac7bmx09t6hws12wh11xx4.md

 We can only do this if the closure's body includes a single statement, though.
 In that case, we can put that statement on the same line as the closure's definition, as shown in the below example.

-**Example**: The same function by eliminating parameter and return type in the closure.
+**Example**: The same function by eliminating parameter type and return type in the closure.

 ```